-WITHDRAWAL AND YOUR CONCERNS ABOUT YOUR GRADE: Saturday, Jan.
-18th is the last day to drop the course and receive a refund (Saturday, Jan.
-11th for out-of-state and foreign students).
-The last day to withdraw from the course (without a "W") is Monday, January 20th.
+WITHDRAWAL AND YOUR CONCERNS ABOUT YOUR GRADE: Sunday, Jan.

+18th is the last day to drop the course and receive a refund.
+The last day to withdraw from the course (without a "W") is Monday, Jan.
+19th.
 The last day to withdraw from the course (with a "W") is Friday, Feb.
-28th.
+27th.
 IF YOU ARE CONCERNED ABOUT YOUR GRADE, PLEASE COME TALK TO ME AT THE EARLIEST POSSIBLE TIME SO THAT WE CAN DISCUSS YOUR OPTIONS.
 It is to your great advantage to discuss with me (I don't bite!) any problems you are having early in the quarter so that I can try and assist you as much as possible.